When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Alexander

-• Alex Rider: Character in a series of novels by Anthony Horowitz.
+• Alex Rider: The teenage spy protagonist in the popular novel series by Anthony Horowitz.

 Who Is the Most Famous Alexander?